April 1, 2023

 Volatility management

 Bitcoin volatility could theoreticallypresent a problem if it existed in a vacuum.
-But in the real world this is not so.
-Diversification takes the form of real production assets, as well as other monetary and financial assets, which mitigates the impact of the current volatility of Bitcoin.
-There is also an asymmetry of information, and those who understand Bitcoin also understand that help will be in time.
-These concepts are obvious to those who hold bitcoins and actively take into account its volatility in short- and long-term planning, but, apparently, are not so obvious to skeptics who find it difficult to understand that accepting Bitcoin does not mean "all or nothing".
+But in the real world this is not the case.
+Diversification takes the form of real productive assets as well as other monetary and financial assets, which mitigates the impact of Bitcoin's current volatility.
+There is also an asymmetry of information, and those who understand Bitcoin also understand that help will arrive in due time.
+These concepts are obvious to those who hold Bitcoin and actively factor its volatility into short- and long-term planning, but seem to be less obvious to skeptics who have difficulty understanding that Bitcoin adoption does not mean"all or nothing".

 Although Bitcoin will increase its stake inglobal competition of means of savings because of its better monetary properties, the function of the economy is to accumulate capital that improves our lives, not money.
 Money is just an economic commodity, making it possible to coordinate the accumulation of this capital.
 Since Bitcoin is fundamentally the best form of money, its purchasing power relative to the worst monetary assets (and monetary surrogates) will grow and it will gain an increasing market share in the economic coordination function, although today it is less functional as a transaction currency.